pointedsphere/holdem_poker_utilities/README.md

-## New Method for Finding and Comparing Hands
+## New (Prime) Method for Finding and Comparing Hands

 The `brute force' method, though useful, is far from optimal.
-Though other methods have been proposed in the past like ....
+Though other methods have been proposed in the past like .... they often require rather large lookup tables (~200MB), which is not ideal.

+So, here we use our own method, created for brevity.

 This works on the basis of assigning 2 prime numbers to a card.
 One in reference to the face value of the card and another to the suit value.
 We do this by ordering the cards in ascending order, based on suit values [1,4] and then face values [2,14] (where ace == 14).
-We then assign a prime number in {2,3,5,7} to each suit value (``PS``), assign a prime number in {2,3,5,7,11,13,17,19,23,29,31,37,41} to each face value (``PF``), i.e. the ith card given by
+We then assign a prime number in {2,3,5,7} to each suit value (``PS``), assign a prime number in {2,3,5,7,11,13,17,19,23,29,31,37,41} to each face value (``PF``), i.e. the ith card given by the ith element of the following arrays

 ```
 F = {